WindSekirun/RxSocialLogin/README.md

 ## Introduction

-This Android library is a library that provides social login for 15 platforms powered by [RxJava2](https://github.com/ReactiveX/RxJava), [Kotlin](http://kotlinlang.org/) and [Firebase Authentication](https://firebase.google.com/docs/auth/).
+An Android Library that provides social login for 15 platforms within by [RxJava2](https://github.com/ReactiveX/RxJava), [Kotlin](http://kotlinlang.org/) and [Firebase Authentication](https://firebase.google.com/docs/auth/).

 This library is an improved version of [@WindSekirun](https://github.com/windsekirun) 's [SocialLogin](https://github.com/WindSekirun/SocialLogin) library.
 It has the following differences.